Ensemble Program Overview

 Process

-The research is supported through our Function/Partner integration strategy, which includes contributions by any relevant CTSI function or structure (e.g., Clinical Trials Office; Adult Translational Research Unit; Community Engagement Consultation Service; Integrating Special Populations; Clinical Research Data Warehouse, BERD; or the recent CTSI/MSOE Deep Learning Initiative, etc.).
+The research is supported through our Function/Partner integration strategy, which includes contributions by any relevant CTSI function or structure (e.g., Clinical Trials Office; Adult Translational Research Unit; Community Engagement Consultation Service; Integrating Special Populations; Clinical Research Data Warehouse, BERD; or the CTSI/MSOE Deep Learning Initiative, etc.).

 Integrated Clinical and Research Ensemble Clusters

-In general, Ensemble RFAs are open to the formation of Pre-Ensembles addressing any unmet patient medical need.
-However, in September 2021, the Ensemble Function integrated with the Department of Medicine’s Cardiovascular Academic Initiativeto release an RFA for “Focused Ensembles” to stimulate the formation of Pre-Ensembles around cardiology-focused unmet patient medical needs.
-The approved Ensembles from this RFA are collectively known as an Integrated Clinical and Research Cluster.
-As shown in the figure, an “Ensemble Cluster” is defined as several Ensembles, each addressing a different issue within a given field.
-These Ensembles are supported by a senior investigator, referred to as “translationist” with expertise and track record in inter/trans-disciplinary research.
-Michael Widlansky, MD, MPH (Professor of Cardiovascular Medicine) is director of the Cardiovascular Academic Initiative and translationist for this Ensemble Cluster.
+Ensemble RFAs are open to forming Pre-Ensembles for unmet patient medical needs.
+In September 2021, the Ensemble Function collaborated with the Department of Medicine's Cardiovascular Academic Initiative to issue an RFA for "Focused Ensembles" targeting cardiology-related needs.
+The approved Ensembles form an Integrated Clinical and Research Cluster, where each Ensemble addresses different issues within cardiology.
+These are supported by a senior investigator known as a "translationist," with Michael Widlansky, MD, MPH, serving as the director and translationist for this Ensemble Cluster.

 Ensemble Teams